Fusion1013/AvasarVault/00 - Building Avasar/Major Locations/Elisus/Turochan Kingdom/Cities/Nyrif.md

 ### [[The Bloodmoon Brotherhood]]
 Led by a group of vampires.
 Practitioners of blood magic that steal people's body parts to make effigies, or figurines, that they use to hold power over people.
 Members of [[The Scarlet Hand]], a sect of followers of [[Saheir, Goddess of Arcana]].
 ### The Golden Scales Syndicate
 Specializes in smuggling illegal magic items.
 Has ties to the [[Occultum]].
 Currently controls the docks of Nyrif and runs their operations from there.
+They make heavy use of the sewers under the city to transport goods to and from the docks.
+Their headquarters are located somewhere below the city, within the maze of tunnels.
 ### The Silvervein Syndicate
 Members of this organization are easily identified by the silvery tattoo they all have on their left arm.
 They are the least powerful of the families.
 ## Other Organizations